FxxkingFreedom/RemoveBitmapFont/README.md

 ### Step 0
 - Install dropbox, fontforge into Mac or Unix like.
 - make Dropbox/removeBitmap directory. (ex: $HOME/Dropbox/removeBitmap/)
+- copy your msgothic.ttc to that removeBitmap directory.

 ### Step 1
 Breake TTC to TTFs.
 And fix OS/2 version bug of fontforge.